-World famous physical, spiritual and mental practice/discipline: Yoga originated in ancient India.
-The term Yoga can be derived from yujir yoga (to yoke) or yuj samadhau (to concentrate) .
+World-famous physical, spiritual and mental practice/discipline: Yoga originated in ancient India.
+The term Yoga can be derived from Yujir yoga (to yoke) or Yuj samadhi (to concentrate).

-Yoga is practiced for several reasons like to distress, relax, weight loss, inner peace and for spiritual reasons.
+Yoga is practised for several reasons like de-stress, relaxation, weight loss, inner peace and for spiritual reasons.